 An aggregator that is built on the light-4j framework

-light-router which is a part of the light platform
+light-router which is a part of Light

 The first type has been discussed in the above section for the legacy web server.
-The rest of two types are built on top of the light platform which can leverage light-oauth2 authorization code flow and light-spa-4j Stateless Auth handler.
+The rest of two types are built on top of the Light which can leverage light-oauth2 authorization code flow and light-spa-4j Stateless Auth handler.
 The stateless-auth middleware handler can be used in any API built with the light-4j frameworks.
 It handles the authentication with SPNEGO/Kerberos and downgrades to basic authentication.
 It also provides XSS and CSRF protections with OAuth 2.0 access token auto-renewal with the refresh token.